IBCNServices/lab-kappa-docs/setup-ubuntu.md

 # General installation manual for Ubuntu

-> *Note: we only support Ubuntu 20.04.* You can use another version or distribution, but then you're on
+> *Note: we only support Ubuntu 20.04.* You can use another version or distribution, but we cannot guarantee it will work.

 1. Install the GCC toolchain and build dependencies.